pt20/rasterfakers/examples/README.md

 - `custom_pattern.rs`: Shows how to create and use a custom data pattern (chessboard pattern)
 - `multiband.rs`: Examples of creating multi-band GeoTIFFs
 - `cli_examples.sh`: Various command-line usage examples
+- `cog.rs`: Demonstrates how to create a COG

 ## Prerequisites